 Translators and interpreters serve as a bridge between cultures, a role that demands not just linguistic fluency—of which Fonlon had plenty—but also a deep understanding and appreciation of the cultural context shaping the text being translated, something he chose to overlook.
 A key artistic challenge in translation is preserving the original author’s or speaker’s unique voice, style, and tone.
 Whether translating literature, poetry, or live interpreting a speech, the translator or interpreter needs to maintain the tone—be it formal, casual, humorous, or poetic—so that the target audience experiences the same emotional or intellectual effect as the original.
 This demands a sensitivity to how language conveys feelings and intentions, which Fonlon either did not know or chose to ignore.

-In conclusion, the translator’s or interpreter’s ultimate goal is to remain as faithful to the original as possible, even if their own personality and voice inevitably shape the final product.
-In Fonlon’s case, however, his personality and convictions completely overpowered the original document, replacing it with one of his own artistic creation.
-I can only hope no one sent him a cheque for his efforts—his betrayal of his client’s trust surely deserved no reward!
+In conclusion, the translator’s or interpreter’s ultimate goal is to remain as faithful to the original as possible, even if their personality and voice inevitably shape the final product.
+In Fonlon’s case, however, his personality and convictions completely overpowered the original document, replacing it with one of his artistic creations.
+I only hope no one sent him a cheque for his efforts—his betrayal of his client’s trust surely deserved no reward!

 [1] Thomas Théophile Nug Bissohong, L’hymne national du Cameroun: un poème-chant à décolonialiser et à réécrire: relectures critiques et perspectives.
 Editions CLE, Yaoundé, 2009.